Images and text in this post may contain affiliate links which, if a purchase is made from those sites, I may earn money or products from the company.

 At 13 years old, Anne (Amybeth McNulty) has spent nearly ten years as an orphan who didn’t get the privilege of childhood.
 Instead, she has been working, taking care of other kids, and often without a sense of friendship or family.
 Yet, things seem to be looking up.
 She is due to be adopted by Marilla (Geraldine James) and Matthew (R.H.
 Thomson) Cuthbert.
 Two people up in age, but who could still make swell parents.

 Well, that is if either of them wanted a child for the sake of one, much less a girl.
 The truth is, Matthew needs help and while perhaps too proud to say so, Marilla just the same.
-For neither one are getting any younger and with them both unmarried and seemingly, family wise, only having each other 1, the cheapest option would be to adopt a boy.
+For neither one are getting any younger and with them both unmarried and seemingly, family wise, only having each other [note]I should note they are siblings and not husband and wife[/note], the cheapest option would be to adopt a boy.

 Yet, what they end up with is Anne.
 A girl who is inquisitive, loquacious, and imaginative.
 Something Matthew appreciates since Marilla is very conservative, but their decisions are made together.
 For even if he is the man of the house, he shares said house with his sister.
 Which leads to problems for Anne since Marilla is hard to please.
 Yet, as she gets to know Anne she does try to warm up to her.
 However, there is this nagging desire to have her be off.
 Not because it is personal but because, business-wise, even if Anne is willing and able to work, they need a farm hand.
 Something Marilla, with her traditional Christian values, doesn’t see as something appropriate for a girl to be doing.